sfc-gh-bhess/na_st_spcs/README.md

 Consumer side (a benefit/feature of the Snowflake Native App Framework).

 To do this, run the commands in `consumer_setup.sql`.
-This will create the role, virtual warehouse, and COMPUTE POOL necessary for the Native App.
+This will create the role, virtual warehouse, database, schema,  VIEW of the TPC-H data, and COMPUTE POOL necessary for the Native App.
 The ROLE you will use for this is `NAC`.

 #### Testing on the Provider Side
 To install the Native App we need to install it, and also give it some privileges: